sysbiolux/DeepOncoAI/readme.md

   * which algorithms are better at which task?
   * are the observations conserved across drugs?
 * build ensemble predictors:
-  * are ensembles of 2 predictors more performant than single algorithms?
+  * are ensembles of multiple predictors more performant than single algorithms?
 Which ones and in which case?
   * what are the 'best' ensembles for each drug, can a biomarker signature of resistance/sensitivity be formed?

 ## Description and rationale